Heavy-tailed random vectros: theory and applications: Dependence scale mixtures

-Let us define as scale mixture the vector \beam \Theta\,{\bf X}=(\Theta\,X_{1},\,\ldots,\,\Theta\,X_{d})\,, \eeam where $\Theta$ represents a non-negative, non-degenerated to zero random variable.
-In multivariate case, for vector ${\bf X} = (X_1,\,\ldots,\,X_d)$, with distribution $F$, we are interested in closure property with respect to distribution of the scale mixture $\Theta\,{\bf X}$.
+Let us define as scale mixture the vector \beam \Theta\,{\bf X}=(\Theta\,X_{1},\,\ldots,\,\Theta\,X_{d})^{\top}\,, \eeam where $\Theta$ represents a non-negative, non-degenerate to zero random variable.
+In multivariate case, for vector ${\bf X} = (X_1,\,\ldots,\,X_d)^{\top}\stackrel{d}{\sim}F$, we are interested in closure property with respect to distribution of the scale mixture $\Theta\,{\bf X}$.
 Scale mixtures of \eqref{eq.KP.3.1} is an important tool in risk theory and risk management applications.
 For example we can consider an insurer, who operates $d$-lines of business with random claims $X_{1},\,\ldots,\,X_{d}$ over a concrete time horizon.
-Further, the modern insurance companies are forced, by competition, to invest the surplus to risk-free or risky assets.
+Further, the modern insurance companies are forced, by competition, to invest their surplus into risk-free and risky assets.
 Therefore the coefficient $\Theta$ plays the role of the stochastic discount factor, which, in the simplest case of constant interest rate, is degenerate to a positive value.

 In many papers is studied the asymptotic behavior of risk measures for the quantity \beao \sum_{i=1}^d \Theta\,X_i\,, \eeao see for example in \cite{zhu:li:2012}.
 From \cite{li:sun:2009} we obtain a detailed description of the application of relation \eqref{eq.KP.3.1}, when the vector ${\bf X}$ follows a multivariate heavy-tailed distribution.
 See in \cite[Sec.
 7.3.3]{mcneil:frey:embrechts:2005} for its applications on risk management, in general cases.